Websoft9Archive/ansible-ghost/docs/solution-upgrade.md

 # Update & Upgrade

-Updates and upgrades are one of the maintenance tasks for sytem.
-Programs that are not upgraded for a long time, like buildings that are not maintained for a long time, will accelerate aging and gradually lose functionality until they are unavailable.
+Updates and upgrades are the tasks for system maintenance.
+Like buildings without maintenance for a long time, programs without upgrading will age faster, lose functionality until they are unavailable.

-You should know the differences between the terms **Update** and **Upgrade**([Extended reading](https://support.websoft9.com/docs/faq/tech-upgrade.html#update-vs-upgrade))
+Get to know the differences between the terms **Update** and **Upgrade**([Extended reading](https://support.websoft9.com/docs/faq/tech-upgrade.html#update-vs-upgrade))
+For example:
-- Operating system patching is **Update**, Ubuntu16.04 to Ubuntu18.04 is **Upgrade**
+- Patching the operating system is **Updating**, while Ubuntu16.04 turns to Ubuntu18.04 means **Upgrading**
-- MySQL5.6.25 to MySQL5.6.30 is **Update**, MySQL5.6 to MySQL5.7 is **Upgrade**
+- MySQL5.6.25 to MySQL5.6.30 means **Updating**, while MySQL5.6 to MySQL5.7 means **Upgrading**

-For Ghost maintenance, focus on the following two Update & Upgrade jobs
+Ghost maintenance includes the following two tasks:

-- Sytem update(Operating System and Running Environment)
+- System updating(Operating System and Running Environment)
-- Ghost upgrade
+- Ghost upgrading

-## System Update
+## System Updating

-Run an update command to complete the system update:
+Run a command to complete the system updating:

 ``` shell
 #For Ubuntu&Debian